pastelgf/rootandsteel.github.io/magic.md

 When a rune is refreshed, all spells can be cast again.
 Spells that were not cast before refreshing do not gain a second casting.
 You may only ever cast a spell once per refresh.

+## Magic and Alchemy

+As magic is the antithesis of order, alchemy, which functions on strict rules and science, breaks down around magic.

+For each rune you have grafted, alchemical items do 1 less damage and 1 less healing.

 ## Corruption

 Runes are naturally corrupting, and grafting a rune permanently increases your corruption of a specified type by 1.
 See [corruption](corruption.md).